CityOfPhiladelphia/appeals-app/README.md

 You can now browse to the `app/` directory in the browser to view the development version of the app, which will load more slowly since it loads every file separately.
 Or, use `grunt serve` to start a NodeJS server.

+## Building

-To build the app into a single, production file, use `gulp` and browse to the `app/build/` directory in the browser.
+To build the app into a single, production file, from the command line:

+1. `gulp`
+2. `grunt stripmq` (Gulp doesn't have a suitable module for stripping media queries for older IE versions yet)
+3. `gulp ie` (to add the previous task's CSS output to the `index.html` page)

 ## Source Control